 It’s polarising.
 It’s stereotyping and it’s offensive.
 Set aside the fact that so many pages are filled with the micro analysis of a women's appearance (and this will continue so long as the public keep reading and commenting on them) it fuels the notion that non-surgical aesthetics aren’t for ordinary women like you and me.
 Unfortunately, the types of famous people who are open about the treatments they have, tend to be the women who perhaps have not had the best work or have gone too far, had too much or clearly have some body dysmorphia issues.

-Glowday recently set about finding out exactly what kind of women have Botox and Fillers.
+Glowday recently set about finding out exactly what kind of women have wrinkle relaxing and fillers.
 We surveyed everyone who had booked a treatment with us in the last few months to see if we could label women into different groups.
 Guess what?
 We can’t!
 You can't put women who have cosmetic treatments into boxes.
 It's all women!

 The stereotypes are outdated and wrong.
 They’re not 22 year old fake-boobed, blonde-haired influencers or over-coiffured rich yummy mummies who spend their days shopping in Sloane Square.
 They’re ordinary women, with ordinary lives and ordinary jobs.
 They cover all ages, all demographics and all social classes.